spdk/spdk/doc/bdev.md

  \# Note: QAT is experimental while test HW is being setup<br>
  CRY Malloc4 crypto_ram 0123456789123456 crypto_aesni_mb

+or via RPC as shown here:

+`rpc.py construct_crypto_bdev -b NVMe1n1 -c CryNvmeA -d crypto_aesni_mb -k 0123456789123456`

+This command will create a crypto vbdev called 'CryNvmeA' on top of the NVMe bdev 'NVMe1n1' and will use the DPDK software driver 'crypto_aesni_mb' and the key '0123456789123456'.

+To remove the vbdev use the delete_crypto_bdev command.

+`rpc.py delete_crypto_bdev CryNvmeA`

 In order to support using the bdev block offset (LBA) as the initialization vector (IV), the crypto module break up all I/O into crypto operations of a size equal to the block size of the underlying bdev.
 For example, a 4K I/O to a bdev with a 512B block size,